-For over 45 years, BRC has worked to break the cycle of homelessness in New York City.
+For nearly 50 years, BRC has worked to break the cycle of homelessness in New York City.
 We help people reclaim lives lost, restoring hope and dignity by offering opportunities for health and self-sufficiency.

 New York City's Bowery neighborhood once was a place where people went to hide from their problems, finding refuge in makeshift shelters and flophouses that offered little more than four-foot by six-foot cubicles with chicken wire roofs, dingy mattresses, and a single bare lightbulb.
 The men on the Bowery - New York's "Skid Row" - were mostly down and out alcoholics, sick, homeless, and without hope; most, but not all.